Remi-dee/DSA-with-Remi/README.md

 # talentseeker-DSA
-8-weeks DSA program with talentseeker
+8-weeks DSA program with the talentseeker